amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 Dapr resource bindings enable your services to integrate business operations across external resources outside of the immediate application.
 An event from an external system could trigger an operation in your service passing in contextual information.
 Your service could then expand the operation by triggering an event in another external system, passing in contextual payload information.
 Your service communicates without coupling or awareness of the external resource.
 The plumbing is encapsulated inside pre-defined Dapr components.

 Consider, for example, a Twitter account that triggers an event whenever a user tweets a keyword.
 Your service exposes an event handler that receives and processes the tweet.
 Once complete, your service triggers an event that invokes an external Twilio service.
-Twiilio sends an SMS message that includes the tweet.
+Twilio sends an SMS message that includes the tweet.
 Figure 8-1 show the conceptual architecture of this operation.

 ![Input binding](media/resource-binding-conceptual-architecture.png)